Frequently asked questions

 MTD for VAT is new legislation that requires all VAT registered businesses with a taxable turnover, above the £85k threshold, to keep their records digitally and submit their VAT Returns using MTD compatible software, such as Xero.
 Businesses affected by MTD for VAT will no longer be able to use HMRC Online Services.

-For the vast majority of businesses it will be the first VAT period starting on or after 1 April 2019.
-For example, if your VAT Period starts on 1 April then you must keep digital records from that date and submit your next VAT Return using MTD compatible software.
-If your first VAT period starts on 1 May 2019, then you must start keeping digital records from that date and submit your next VAT Return using MTD compatible software.
+The vast majority of businesses will have been affected from the first VAT period starting on or after 1 April 2019.
+For example, if your VAT Period started on 1 April then you must have kept digital records from that date and submit your next VAT Return using MTD compatible software.
+If your first VAT period started on 1 May 2019, then you must start keeping digital records from that date and submit your next VAT Return using MTD compatible software.